gibsjose/cpp-cheat-sheet/C++ Syntax.md

 ## 2.0 General C++ Syntax
 ### 2.1 Namespaces
-In big projects, there are thousands of varibles, and each neede it's own name.
+In big projects, there are thousands of variables, and each needs it's own name.
 Let's imagine that there are library with linked list structure, and we need to somehow represent single node of a list:
 ```c++
 // file named "LinkedList.h"
 template <typename T>	// use of templates